 The GBD enterprise relies on a large network of individual collaborators with specialties in various topic areas.
-Collaborators are critical throughout, from data analysis to policy uptake, and there are many different ways for GBD Collaborators to contribute to the GBD and affiliated studies.
-GBD Collaborators consist of specialists in particular topic areas related to the GBD.
+Collaborators are critical throughout, from data analysis to policy uptake, and there are many ways for GBD Collaborators to contribute to the GBD and affiliated studies.
 Their expertise generally falls into one or more of the following broad categories:

-- 1) Expertise on demography (all-cause mortality, population, fertility, or migration) - 2) Expertise on particular diseases, injuries, risk factors, or impairments - 3) Expertise on the epidemiology for a specific country or countries - 4) Expertise in health policy - 5) Other expertise as necessary to achieve the aims of the GBD study and affiliated projects
+- 1) Expertise on demography (all-cause mortality, population, fertility, or migration) - 2) Expertise on diseases, injuries, risk factors, impairments, or etiologies - 3) Expertise on the epidemiology for a specific country or countries - 4) Expertise in health policy - 5) Other expertise as necessary to achieve the aims of the GBD study and affiliated projects